 Rest peacefully, Claire.
 Your influence on this world ripples on.

 Adult with CF

-Katherine was diagnosed with CF at 6 months old and received new lungs at age 22.
+Katherine was diagnosed with cystic fibrosis at 6 months old and received new lungs at age 22.
 She works in criminal justice reform and human rights advocacy and is also a published author.
-Originally from Buffalo, N.Y., she now happily lives with her wonderful husband and two pups near Washington, D.C., striving to be as cool as her two sisters, Erin and Rachael.
+Originally from Buffalo, N.Y., she now lives in Washington, D.C., working as the director of reentry and victim services at a nonprofit.